Professional Development Resources for Wofford Faculty

 Summer Research Grants

 The summer research grants are awarded through a competitive program administered by the Faculty Development Committee.
 The committee awards a limited number (usually three or four) of grants for scholarly research projects to be conducted during summers.
 Summer research grants are not awarded for work toward an advanced degree.
 The stipend for a summer research grant will be determined each year by the committee.
 If required for the project and if funds are available, allocations may be made for travel, student assistance, or special materials.
 A separate sheet should be submitted, as a part of the proposal, explaining the requirement and estimating the expenses.
 Full accounting for expenses will be required as part of the final project report to the committee.
 A form for the preparation of proposals is provided by the committee.
 Proposals should be brief, perhaps one or two pages, and should follow as closely as possible the form outline.
-The deadline for submitting proposals will be announced each fall by the Dean of the College.
+The deadline for submitting proposals will be announced each fall by the Provost.
 The committee makes its best effort to determine awards on the basis of merit.
 Factors considered include the clarity of the proposal, the likelihood the project can be accomplished, the applicant's success in previous research, and the potential contribution of the project to the applicant's professional growth as both teacher and scholar.
 In order for an individual faculty member to be eligible for a second consecutive grant on the same topic, a complete and somewhat detailed progress report must be submitted to the committee along with the application for a second grant.
 In order for a faculty member to be eligible for additional grants on the same topic, he or she must submit to the committee a paper meeting the standards required for submission for publication in a professional journal in the appropriate field.
 As a guideline, applications from individuals who have received several grants will be given lower priority to other applications of merit in order that more members of the faculty may benefit from this program.